trygvebw/everydream/README.md

 # Troubleshooting

 **Cuda out of memory:**  You should have <600MB used before starting training to use batch size 6.
-People have reported issues with Precision X1 running in the background and Microsoft's system tray weather widget causing problems.
+People have reported issues with

+* Precision X1 running in the background
+* Microsoft's system tray weather widget
+* Using the conda environment of another repo that uses older package versions

 You can disable hardware acceleration in apps like Discord and VS Code to reduce VRAM use, and close as many Chrome tabs as you can bear.
 While using a batch_size of 1 only uses about 19.5GB it will have a significant impact on training speed and quality.